WRF

 The goal of this working example is to show one possible way WRF can run on Discoverer HPC by means of Slurm batch job.
 Running the example is simple - just execute on the login node (login.discoverer.bg):

 Once started successfully by Slurm, that job will create first a directory under your Personal scratch and storage folder (/discofs/username).
 The name of the directory will be similar to this one: wrf_2022-06-21-22-21-06-52.1655836192 (numbers should be different in your case).
-You may check the advance of the simulation by entering that directory and execute there:
+You may check the progress of the simulation by entering that directory and following there the event messages emitted by the running WRF processes to the error log:

 tail -f em_real/rsl.error.0000